yuvraj2987/google-interview-university/README.md

 ## What is it?

-This is my multi-month study plan for going from web developer (self-taught, no CS degree) to Google software engineer.
+This is my multi-month study plan for practice.
+I am a software engineer turned Site Reliability Engineer.Though as an SRE I get to work on scalability and system problems, coding parts has reduced a lot.
+Most of my coding has been in ansible and packer.
+Which even though applies same principles doesn't feel like proper coding.
+So I am going to build on original plan.
+I will add my own resources and pratice repos.

 ![Coding at the whiteboard - from HBO's Silicon Valley](https://dng5l3qzreal6.cloudfront.net/2016/Aug/coding_board_small-1470866369118.jpg)